 As an added bonus, Green Pastures also offers fermented cod liver oil with butter oil.
 Why is this important?
-In the 1950′s, Dr. Price always gave cod liver oil along with high-vitamin butter oil, extracted by centrifuge from good quality spring or fall butter.
+In the 1950′s, Dr. Price always gave cod liver oil along with high-vitamin butter oil, extracted by centrifuge from good quality spring or summer butter.
 He found that cod liver oil, combined with high vitamin butter oil, produced excellent results.
 The butter oil contains what he called Activator X, now considered to be vitamin K2, which works synergistically with vitamins A and D.

 (If you still believe butter is unhealthy, then I’m going to have to allow you to jump ship now since that would be a whole ‘nother post!)